 1.8.3 Without prejudice to the generality of paragraph 1.8.2, the ID Transferor shall provide the ID Transferee with such records, data and information and otherwise take such steps as if, in relation to the relevant Metering Systems a change of Registrant (from the ID Transferor to the ID Transferee) had occurred on the ID Transfer Date.

 1.8.4 The ID Transferee shall have a right of access to any records, data and information referred to in this paragraph 1.8 to the extent required by the ID Transferee for the purposes of the Code in relation to any period prior to the ID Transfer Date.

+1.9 EMR MSID Declarations and EMR AMSID Declarations

+1.9.1 Where a Metering System registered in the SMRS (a “SVA Metering System”) only supplies generation (including storage facilities) operated by a Generation Licensee and does not supply any Final Demand, the relevant Supplier may exclude the Import associated with that Metering System from the calculation by the EMRS of the Registrant’s Final Consumption Levies, by registering such Metering System in the SVA Metering System and Asset Metering System through an “EMR MSID Declaration” in accordance with BSCP602.

+1.9.2 Where a SVA Metering System supplies both generation (including storage facilities) operated by a Generation Licensee and Final Demand, the relevant Supplier may exclude the amount of Import associated with that Metering System consumed by licensed generation from the calculation by the EMRS of the Registrant’s Final Consumption Levies, the Registrant should:

+register each generation asset supplied by that metering system in the AMRS; and

+register the MSID Pair relating to such Metering System and the AMSID Pair(s) relating to the generation asset(s) in the SVA Metering System and Asset Metering System through an “EMR AMSID Declaration” in accordance with BSCP602.

+Where a Supplier has more than one SVA Metering System supplying generation (including storage facilities) operated by a Generation Licensee and Final Demand, they should include all relevant MSID Pairs in the “EMR AMSID Declaration”

-2. RESPONSIBILITIES OF SUPPLIERS, VIRTUAL LEAD PARTIES SUPPLIER AGENTS AND VIRTUAL LEAD PARTY AGENTS
+2. RESPONSIBILITIES OF SUPPLIERS, VIRTUAL LEAD PARTIES SUPPLIER AGENTS AND ASSET METERING PARTY AGENTS

 2.1 Supplier Agents